o-power/mdn-locallibrary-tutorial/README.md

 select * from django_migrations;
 .quit

-To view the SQl a migration will execute: python manage.py sqlmigrate catalog 0001
+To view the SQL a migration will execute: python manage.py sqlmigrate catalog 0001

 To check a migration for errors (after makemigrations but before migrate):